 Individual consumers are looking for convenience.
 This means your campaigns need to reach them via the right channel.

 As a result, B2C marketing automation has a more multichannel focus.
-While email automation works well whatever your audience, B2C strategies are more likely to involve other channels like SMS and social media.
+While email automation works well whatever your audience, B2C strategies are more likely to involve other channels like SMS, WhatsApp, and social media.

 B2C Marketing Automation Software